Patriotic Blood Corps: Reorganization

 In Nov.
 28, 1920, they moved to Baededun, Ohun County, Heilongjiang Province, Manchuria, and officially named the unit the Korean Patriotic Youth Blood Corps.

 Then they moved to Baedalchon, Baedalchon was an independence movement base located at the most northern place among the Korean villages in Manchuria and the Maritime Province, it was at the current administrative district of Wuyun, Jiayin County, Yichun City, Heilongjiang Province.
 Kim named this place as "Ounhyeon Baedaltun."

 In early 1921, they moved to Iman, Maritime Province, then crossed over to Free City to engage in independence activities.
 Then Chae young and Jo Maeng-seon left for Irkutsk with Kim Gyeong-cheon's troops.
 He invited the officers to organize a military academy and train soldiers with Kim and the Korean Communist Party's Irkutsk Faction.
-In June 28, 1921, Free City Incident arose between Kim Gyeong-cheon, Kang Guk-mo, and Han Chang-geol over the operation of the unit.
+On June 28, 1921, Free City Incident arose between Kim Gyeong-cheon, Kang Guk-mo, and Han Chang-geol over the operation of the unit.
 Son Pungik was shot to death, and the integrated unit was disbanded, and Kang Guk-mo returned to Chupung with some comrades and rebuilt the Patriotic Blood Corps.
 In the fall, the Patriotic Blood Corps participated in the battle to retake Olga Port led by Lee Won.
 In November 1922, the order to disarm the Korean partisan unit was issued, and the Korean Patriotic Youth Blood Corps was disbanded.

 Organization

 The executives of the Patriotic Blood Corps are the leader Kang Guk-mo, commander Chae Young, chief of staff Han Il-je, and treasurer Wang Chae-ho.
 After the reorganization, the officers included Kim Guk-cho as leader, Kim Tae-il as vice leader, and Jeong Tae-ryong as secretary.
 It had the following departments: Secretary General Lee Seon-gu, the Ministry of Finance Jin Myeong-guk, the Ministry of Communications Jeong Bong-nam, and the Ministry of Social Affairs Cha Jong-cheol.

-The number of troops reached about 350 in May 1920 which grew to 700-800 in early 1921, divided into 4 infantry platoons, 1 cavalry platoon, parent regiment, Red Cross corps, and clothing corps.
+The number of troops reached about 350 in May 1920 which grew to 700–800 in early 1921, divided into 4 infantry platoons, 1 cavalry platoon, parent regiment, Red Cross corps, and clothing corps.

 During the Battle of Fengwudong in June 1920, they captured of 5 heavy machine guns, 300 rifles, 30 war horses and 30 carriages.